Hyperbolicity and fundamental groups of complex quasi-projective varieties: Rigid representation and -VHS

 \subsection{Rigid representations underlie $\bC$-VHS}

 We will prove that any rigid representation underlies a $\bC$-VHS.
 We refer the readers to \cite[\S 3.1.3]{Moc06} for the definition of $\mu_L$-stability of regular filtered Higgs bundles with respect to some ample polarization $L$. \begin{thm} Let $X$ be a quasi-projective manifold.
 Let $\sigma:\pi_1(X)\to G(\bC)$ be a Zariski dense representation where $G$ is a reductive algebraic group over $\bC$.
-If $\sigma$ is rigid, then $\sigma$ underlies a $\bC$-VHS. \end{thm} \begin{proof} Fixing a faithful representation \(G \to {\rm GL}_{N}\), \(\sigma\) induces a representation \(\varrho : \pi_{1}(X) \to {\rm GL}_{N}(\mathbb{C})\) whose Zariski closure is \(G\).
+If $\sigma$ is rigid, then $\sigma$ underlies a $\bC$-VHS. \end{thm}